devonfw-forge/devonfw4flutter-mts-app/README.md

 ### New Flutter
 ![Flutter](https://github.com/Fasust/my-thai-star-flutter/blob/master/.additional_material/graphics/mts-flutter-screens.png)

-## Set-Up
+## Set-Up _(Test)_
+The easiest way to set-up the application.
+It will only have a limited set of features and use locale mock data.
+A good option if you only wanna check out the code.

-You will need:
+#### You will need
 - Flutter
-- A functional Android Virtual Device (AVD)
-- Docker
 - Git
+- Android Virtual Device (AVD)

 #### Step 1
 Clone this repository.